-- How do I know if she's getting enough?
+- How do I know if they are getting enough?

 - Be sure to breastfeed every 2 to 3 hours or formula feed about 1½ ounces every 2 to 4 hours.
-At this age, you will need to wake up baby to feed her if she has been sleeping for more than 4 hours.
+At this age, you will need to wake up baby to feed them if they have been sleeping for more than 4 hours.

-- If your baby seems satisfied after feeding, then she's probably getting enough.
+- If your baby seems satisfied after feeding, then they are probably getting enough.

 - Another way to tell if your baby is eating enough is the number of diapers that are soiled.
 By day 4 of life you should expect 5 to 6 wet diapers and 4 to 5 poopy ones a day.

 - Once your milk is in, your baby's poops should be soft and yellowish and may appear to have seeds in it.

 Sleeping Questions You May Have

 Sleep Safety Tips

-- To reduce the risk of SIDS, always put your baby to sleep on her back.
+- To reduce the risk of SIDS, always put your baby to sleep on their back.